 The School Library is a multi-function dynamic environment that caters to the needs of ALL students.
-Along with the traditional fiction and non-fiction book resources, students have access to different forms of technology.
+Along with the traditional fiction and non-fiction book resources, students have access to e-books, audio books and different forms of technology.